10 Tips for Creating a Killer Cryptocurrency Portfolio (Updated 2019)

 There are several key elements to evaluate when looking at the circulation supply.
 One of the first being how fast the circulation supply is expanding.
 This means at what rate are new coins being introduced into circulation.
 The faster new coins are brought into circulation, the more difficult it will be for the coin to climb in price.
 Next, note what portion of the total supply is occupied by the circulation supply.
 As the circulation supply reaches the total supply, this means fewer coins will be brought into circulation and could force a price ramp up.
 On the other hand, if the circulation supply is only a fraction of the total supply, this indicates the price will be influenced by future dilution in the market.

 Let’s look at a simple example of how an increase in price impacts the market cap based on the circulation supply.
 Say we have two coins that are both worth $1, but one has a current circulation supply of 1,000 coins and one has a circulation supply of 1,000,000,000.
 If both of the coins increase in value by $1, that means the market cap of the small circulation supply coin will reach $2,000 and the large circulation supply coin will approach $2,000,000,000.
 This shows that while a change of $1 in one coin only changed the market cap by $1,000 in the other it increased the market cap by $1,000,000,000.
-This demonstrates why it’s harder to increase the value of coins that have a high circulation supply.
+This illustrates why it may be harder to increase the value of an asset which has a large circulation supply.

 Diversifying based on market cap means selecting coins that vary in market cap.
-A portfolio with a diverse market cap will have several high market cap coins, medium market cap coins, and low market cap coins.
-For example, it is common to see portfolios with a 50%, 30%, 20% split between high, medium, and low market cap coins respectively.
+A portfolio with a diverse market cap will have several large market cap coins (large-cap), mid market cap coins (mid-cap), and small market cap coins (small-cap).
+For example, it’s common to see portfolios with a 50%, 30%, 20% split between large, mid, and small-cap coins respectively.
 It can allow you to see great short term and long term growth without taking on too much risk.
-One question I have been asked recently is “what constitutes high, medium, and low market cap?”
-While this varies depending on who is answering the question and the current state of the market, a simple metric is to consider the top 30 coins as high market cap, the next 150 coins to be medium market, and the remaining coins to be low market cap.
-At the time of writing, this means that coins above $500M in market cap would be high market cap coins, coins below $500M and above $50M would be medium market cap coins, and coins below $50M would be low market cap coins.
-As the market grows and changes, the coins which are considered high, medium, and low market cap will also change.
-Thus, grouping coins after sorting by market cap may be a better approach than simply looking at the strict dollar values.
+One question I have been asked recently is “what constitutes large, mid, and small-cap?”
+While this varies depending on who is answering the question and the current state of the market, a simple metric is to consider the top 10 coins as large market cap, the next 20 coins to be mid-cap, and the remaining coins to be small-cap.
+At the time of writing, this means that coins above ~$1B in market cap would be large-cap coins, coins below ~$1B and above $500M would be mid-cap coins, and coins below ~$500M would be small-cap coins.
+As the market grows and changes, the coins which are considered large, mid, and small-cap may also change.

 Not all coins use the same technology and not all technologies are equal.
 Coins can be divided into a variety of technology types with different advantages and disadvantages.
 There are a different mining hash algorithms such as SHA256, Scrypt, and X11.
 Then there are different proof systems such as proof of work, proof of stake, and proof of activity.
 All of these differences in cryptocurrency technologies impact their ability to become adopted.
 When building a diverse portfolio, it is important to remember that each of these technologies has advantages and disadvantages.
 When the market shifts, it may begin to favor a specific type of technology, this can drastically impact your investments if it isn’t considered when building your portfolio.
 For this reason, it’s a good idea to pick a variety of coins that use different technologies.